 Don't You Dare Pity Me!: Subverted.
 Despite his Kuudere Ice King persona, Stoic Facade, and clearly stated lack of enthusiasm in letting others get involved in his life (and vice versa), he reacts surprisingly positively to Kotetsu's concern over his past.

 Embarrassing Nickname: "Bunny".
-By episode 5 he seems to have given up on complaining about it, but he absolutely will NOT stand for being called "Bunny-chan"
+By Episode 5 he seems to have given up on complaining about it, but he absolutely will NOT stand for being called "lil' Bunny".

 Extremity Extremist: His fighting style seems to focus mainly around kicking, though he will occasionally throw a punch or two.

 Facepalm: Can't help but do this in Episode 5 following Kotetsu's attempt to retrieve a pen for one of his fans.